wtronics/uTTA/README.md

 + [ ] Ability to calculate the time constant spectra of the Z<sub>th</sub>-curve via the NID method (either the "classical" method by FFT deconvolution, or by using the Bayesian method).
 + [ ] Obtain RC-thermal equivalent models from the time constant spectrum.
 + [x] Software and hardware tools for the calibration of the junction.
++ [ ] Build a hardware simulator which is capable if simulating predictable and repeatable cooling curves in a way that all further processing steps can be validated with it.

 #### Design Requirements
 The device shall...